Android OS privacy settings: Tight level

 Please note that even if you disable personalization, you will still see ads, just not ones based on your interests.
 Instead, Google will take into account your location and the websites you have visited.

-In addition, you can block Google and other advertising networks that are part of the Your Online Choices initiative from choosing the targeted ads that you see on websites, even if you are not signed in to your Google account.
-To do so, under Ads tap Ads by Google and follow the instructions in your browser or immediately go to the Your Online Choices page.
-The website will immediately begin checking your browser.
-After it finishes:
+In addition, you can block Google and its partners from choosing the targeted ads that you see on websites, even if you are not signed in to your Google account.
+To do that:

 Disable unwanted notifications